 Read about the history of the agency.
 How long have they been in business?
 Do they have offices in multiple cities or countries?
 Some of them have sections spotlighting their clients.
 See if these people are at a similar place in their career.
-Many of the websites also have a section that lists their recent bookings.
+Many agency websites also have a section that lists their recent bookings.
 This tells you with whom they are connected and where their clients are getting work.

 If they are SAG-AFTRA franchised, this means that they comply with SAG-AFTRA guidelines, and you can contact the union with any inquiries.
 Also take note of any trade organizations they are a part of, such as the Association of Talent Agents (ATA) and the National Association of Talent Representatives (NATR).
 Members of such organizations may be licensed and regulated by state and local agencies, or have agreements with actor unions such as the Actors’ Equity Association.
 Research any affiliations with which you are unfamiliar.